rohansanjay/reading/Finance/Option_Volatility_and_Pricing.md

 ### Quotes I like

 - "The secret, if there is one, is in learning as much as possible, applying in the real world what has been learned, and analyzing both one’s successes and one’s failures."
+- "If a trader is highly proficient at predicting directional moves in the underlying market, he is probably better advised to trade the underlying instrument."
+- "However, an option trader, if he is to make the best use of a theoretical pricing model, must be aware of its limitations as well as its strengths."

 ### Chapter 1: Financial Contracts (24:09 mins)